 The Monmouth Fire Department serves Monmouth, North Monmouth and the surrounding communities in Central Maine.
-We operate out of two stations with a fleet of five trucks (Three engines, a heavy rescue and a tank truck).
-The department is comprised of roughly 50 volunteers including our members, juniors and auxillary group.
+We operate out of two stations with three engines, a tank truck and a boat.
+The department is comprised of roughly 50 volunteers including our members, juniors and auxiliary group.
 We have served the community since 1903 with a motto of "Lives and Property First".

 A camp fire can be a great way to relax and enjoy time outdoors, but if not handled carefully it can turn into a dangerous situation quickly.
 A single ember can start a brush fire if the conditions are right.